olucurious/Awesome-ARKit/README.md

 * [ARBubble-blower](https://github.com/AppPear/bubbleblower) - For creating stunning soap bubbles in your AR app, nothing is more fun than to pop bubbles in AR.
 * [WallStreaming](https://github.com/Bersaelor/WallStreaming) - Project demonstrating vertical surface detection and streaming/playing video on a virtual surface.
 * [Poly](https://github.com/piemonte/Poly) - Unofficial Googly Poly SDK.
 A library for searching and displaying 3D models.
+* [ARbusters](https://github.com/pedrommcarrasco/ARbusters) - AR game in a pixel/billboard style.
+Created as a first steps project for newcorners.

 # AppStore